Dpananos/pynomial/docs/index.rst

 Welcome to pynomial's documentation!
 ====================================

 **Pynomial** is a lightweight python library for implementing the many condifence intervals for the binomial risk parameter.
 Pynomial is more or less a python port of the R library *{binom}* by Sundar Dorai-Raj.

-The clas
+The classic confidence interval for a binomial risk parameter (implemented by the `pynomial.intervals.asymptotic`) is not bounded by (0, 1).
+This means that for small samples, or for risks close to 0 or 1, the confidence interval may exceed 0 or 1.
+To ameliorate this, may alternative confidence intervals have been proposed.

 .. toctree::